TriDecent/Networking-Security/README.md

 ### Note on Using RSA Encryption

 For optimal performance, use an encryption key of 1024 bits or higher (better use the default 4096 bits).
 Using smaller keys may result in incorrect decryption outcomes.
+The public or private key must be in the format (n, e) or (n, d) respectively.

 ## AdvancedNumbersCalculator